 And, as a note of hope and a path of action, while the body cannot regrow enamel, the enamel can be remineralized.
 Some of this occurs naturally by your saliva.

-But you can also remineralize and strengthen your teeth by using a toothpaste with nano-hydroxyapatite.
+It’s quite interesting to learn about three teeth layers!
+It’s also important to use Oral Health Pro-Mineralizer Toothpaste regularly to ensure that tooth decay isn’t damaging any of these precious layers of tooth. our toothpaste with nano-hydroxyapatite remineralize and strengthen your teeth.
 This form of calcium remineralizes the enamel, thus building up strength and lessening sensitivity.
 It is important to also choose one that has forms of nano-hydroxyapatite that are proven to bond easily to your enamel–such as our OraRestore Pro-Mineralizer toothpaste.
 (It is LOADED with a clinically proven form on nano-hydroxyapatite).
 Check it out on our store: Great Oral Health Pro-Mineralizer Toothpaste.